joanbm/full-offline-backup-for-todoist/README.md

 The easiest way to get one is to open the **web version of Todoist**, go to the **Settings** section, then to the **Integrations** sections and you will see a API token there in the **"Token API"** section.

+## How can I automate the backup process?

+To automate the backup process, you can use any automation tool you want (e.g. cron, Jenkins) that can run the utility.
+In order to pass the credentials non-interactively, you can set the `TODOIST_TOKEN`, `TODOIST_EMAIL` and `TODOIST_PASSWORD` environment variables before running it from your automation tool.

 # Disclaimer

 This is **NOT** an official application.
 This application is not created by, affiliated with, or supported by Doist.